About Daestro

 A Job Definition is a detailed blueprint for a task you want to run.
 It specifies everything Daestro needs to know to execute your job, including the Docker image to use, the specific commands to run inside the container, required environment variables, and resource settings like an execution timeout.

 Yes, Daestro supports creating Job Definitions based on bash scripts directly.
-When you choose the 'Bash Script' type, you can write your script in the console, and Daestro will automatically run it within a default `ubuntu:24.04` container, simplifying tasks that don't require a custom Docker image.
+When you choose the "Bash Script" type, you can write your script in the console, and Daestro will automatically run it within a default `ubuntu:24.04` container, simplifying tasks that don"t require a custom Docker image.

 A Job Definition is the reusable template or blueprint that outlines what a task does, including the Docker image and commands.
 A Job, on the other hand, is the actual, runnable instance that is created based on a Job Definition.
 You can run many Jobs from a single Job Definition.